Malaysian Regulation and Consumer Protection of eCommerce and Online Business

 The online business operators must:

-- Allow buyer to rectify any errors prior to confirmation of any purchase
+- Allow the buyer to rectify any errors prior to confirmation of any purchase

-- Issue acknowledgment receipt for the sale transaction, without any undue delay
+- Issue an acknowledgment and receipt for the sale transaction, without any undue delay

 3. Maintenance of Record